andy-maier/pytest-easy-server/README.rst

 example an open session with the server so that your test functions can use the open session directly.
 That basically moves repeated boiler plate code from your test functions into that fixture.
-Section :ref:`Derived pytest fixtures` explains that in more detail.
+Section `Derived pytest fixtures`_ explains that in more detail.

 Last but not least, the server definition file to be used and the server or server group to be used for testing can be controlled with two environment